 WORKING PAPER #41 - Carlos M. J. Alves

-In the rich and complex democratic roadmap, the social movements patent their beneficial character of participation, assuming themselves as the heralders of the democraticity.
+In the rich and complex democratic roadmap, the social movements patent their beneficial character of participation, assuming themselves as the heralders of democracy.

-At these times those movements instill dynamism to that roadmap, constituting, not as a shortcut or accidental alternative, but the unavoidable way of a rough path, in wich democracy gets strengthened and preferably susceptible.
+At this times these movements instill dynamism to that roadmap, constituting, not as a shortcut or accidental alternative, but the unavoidable way of a rough path, in which democracy gets strengthened and preferably susceptible.

 WORKING PAPER #40 – Pedro Sobral e Rui Coelho

-The Portuguese political science, although young, has really evolved towards increasing extent and depth.
-It is in this context that is justified the need for a Repertory of Portuguese Political Science, giving access to scientific knowledge of the area, facilitating its progress.
+The Portuguese political science scene, although relatively new, has really evolved towards increasing extent and depth.
+It is in this context that the need for a Repertory of Portuguese Political Science is justified, giving access to scientific knowledge of the area, facilitating its progress.
 This working paper presents the project named Politipédia that is in development in the context of the activities of the Observatório Político, exposing the planned lines of intervention as well as its current challenges and potential.

 WORKING PAPER #39 – Marta Ceia

-During the Cold War, efforts and activities connected with communications were widely developed in order to win the war of narratives in what was the quintessential clash of ideologies and influences of the twentieth century.
-After the end of the confrontation the capabilities of this type have been dismantled.
-Only after September 11th with the start of a new and forced ideological competition, is that the concepts and practices matured and institutionalized during the Cold War were rehabilitated.
-Information and communication retook its leading role as instruments of power used to influence attitudes and behaviors of the audiences.
+During the Cold War, efforts and activities related to communications were widely developed in order to win the war of narratives, in what was the quintessential clash of ideologies and influences of the twentieth century.
+After the end of the confrontation, the capabilities of this type have been dismantled.
+Only after September 11th with the start of a new and forced ideological competition, the concepts and practices matured and institutionalized during the Cold War were rehabilitated.
+Information and communication took back their leading role as instruments of power used to influence attitudes and behaviors of the audiences.

 WORKING PAPER #38 – Alexandra Martins

 The hero figure has been used in politics for a long time.
-Powerful model and archetype, transcends eras and fashions, ideologies and types of government.
-This short paper aims to describe and present a portion of the dissertation and master’s degrees in Political Science, later published in book form.
+A powerful model and archetype, transcends eras and fashions, ideologies and types of government.
+This short paper aims to describe and present a portion of the dissertation and master’s degrees in Political Science on this subject, later published in book form.
 It is thus a different approach from the hero usually encountered and that is why it is urgent and relevant to study.